BloodstainedOath/sddm-theme/README.md

 ## Requirements

-This theme has minimal requirements compared to other themes:
+This theme has extremely minimal requirements compared to other themes:

 - SDDM (Simple Desktop Display Manager)
 - Qt 5.12+ (no need for Qt 6)
+- No QtGraphicalEffects dependency
 - Standard system fonts (no special fonts required)
 - Working with standard icon sets
-- No external dependencies
+- No external dependencies or special modules

 ## Installation